apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 However, to understand the counterexample, you don't need to go into the technical details of the encoding.
 We'll go explain the counterexample in the following.

+We will talk about traces in the following.
+You can find more information about (symbolic) traces [here](/tutorials/symbmc.html?highlight=trace#symbolic-traces).
+For the purpose of this tutorial, however, it will be enough to think of a trace as a sequence of states that were encountered by Apalache, and that demonstrate a violation of the property that is checked.

-## Counterexamples encode traces with a loop
+## Counterexamples encode lassos

-First, it's important to know that counterexamples to temporal properties are, in general, traces ending in a loop.
+First, it's important to know that for finite-state systems, counterexamples to temporal properties are traces ending in a loop, which we'll call lassos in the following.
+If you want to learn more about why this is the case, have a look at [this book on model checking](https://mitpress.mit.edu/books/model-checking-second-edition).

 A loop is a partial trace that starts and ends with the same state.
+A lasso is made up of two parts: A prefix, followed by a loop.
-A trace containing a loop describes a possible infinite execution that repeats the loop forever.
+It describes a possible infinite execution: first it goes through the prefix, and then repeats the loop forever.

 For example, what is a trace that is a counterexample to the property `♢isGreen`?
 It's an execution that loops without ever finding a state that satisfies `isGreen`.